bdooling/bdooling.github.io/README.md

 Aircraft from my feed can be viewed at [https://globe.adsbexchange.com/?feed=9pzsO_x-W0IK](https://globe.adsbexchange.com/?feed=9pzsO_x-W0IK), and stats from my feeder [here](https://www.adsbexchange.com/api/feeders/?feed=9pzsO_x-W0IK).

-Lastly, some additional interesting stats can be viewed on the ADSB Exchange "[leaderboard](https://globe.adsbexchange.com/leaderboard/)" by searching for my feed ID (`9pzsO_x-W0IK`).
+Some additional stats can be viewed on the ADSB Exchange "[leaderboard](https://globe.adsbexchange.com/leaderboard/)" by searching for my feed ID (`9pzsO_x-W0IK`).

 ### FT8

-Along with my kids, we experiment with a few different radios and antennas to "collect" radio signals from far-flung places around the world.
+Along with my kids, we experiment with a few different radios and antennas to collect radio signals from far-flung places around the world.

 Our most recent activity can be seen at the [PSKReporter site](https://www.pskreporter.info/pskmap?preset&callsign=KI5QKF&timerange=86400&hideunrec=1&blankifnone=1&showsnr=1&showlines=1&mapCenter=37.22207150572336,-90.37766484038866,3.3992446412754806) (note: some days we're quiet / offline), while a comprehensive list of countries/territories we've received contacts from is maintained [here](https://raw.githubusercontent.com/bdooling/public_gh_content/refs/heads/master/rf/Countries-KI5QKF-AllTime-Unique.txt).

 ___
-## Other Areas
+## Other Avocations

 ### Farming

-I help out on our family's small farm in central/western Maryland - enjoying time outside, physical labor, and developing some entirely new skills.
+I help out on our family's small farm in western Maryland - enjoying time outside, physical labor, and developing some entirely new skills.